luanavfg/luanavfg/README.md

 ## Hello!
-My name is Luana and I am working as a Front-End Developer!
+My name is Luana and I am working as Web Developer!

 :computer: I'm currently working at <a href="https://dynamox.net/en">Dynamox</a><br>
 📫 Contact me at my e-mail: luanavefago1@gmail.com